Non-Rutgers Study Abroad Programs

 For more information about the Program Cost and additional Non-Billable Expenses please download and review the CIEE: Cape Town Service Learning Expenses Worksheet:

-CIEE Cape Town Spring 2014 Expenses Worksheet
+CIEE Cape Town SL Fall 2014 Expenses Worksheet

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.

 As part of your preparation to apply for this study abroad program, please familiarize yourself with the Rutgers Study Abroad withdrawal policy.